withfablue/ISLP/README.md

 # ISLP
-An Introduction to Statistical Learning with Applications with Python
+An Introduction to Statistical Learning with Applications in Python